 Argentina, led on the sidelines by Carlos Bilardo, scored just five goals in seven games.
 They defeated Brazil 1-0 in the second round despite being outplayed from start to finish and then progressed via penalties in the next two matches versus Yugoslavia and hosts Italy.
 It took West Germany until the 85th minute to score in the final and put the anti-attackers to the sword.

-Graham took charge of the north Londoners in 1986 but it was not until 1992 that he threw his attacking plans into the bin.
+Graham took charge of the north Londoners in 1986 but it was not until 1992 that he threw his attacking plans in the bin.
 In his final three seasons his team averaged 40 goals per league season compared to 66 goals in his first six campaigns.

-Greece's Euro 2004 victory remains arguably the most remarkable underdog story in the history of top-level football.
+Greece's Euro 2004 victory remains arguably the most remarkable underdog story in the history of top level football.

-Greece might not have set the continent alight with their style but, as Rehhagel himself put it: "People tell me my tactics are not modern but modern football is about winning."
+Greece might not have set the continent alight with their style but, as Rehhagel himself put it: "People tell me my tactics are not modern, but modern football is about winning."